AliveTeam/alive_reversing/README.md

 - Extract SDL2-devel-2.0.4-VC.zip into freshly created SDL2 directory
 - Open a visual studio developer command prompt and cd into the build directory
 - Run "cmake .. -DSDL2_DIR=c:\Alive_Repo_Root\build\SDL2"
-- Run "msbuild /p:Configuration=Debug;Platform=Win32 /m" to compile
+- Run "msbuild /p:Configuration=Debug;Platform=Win32 ar.sln /m" to compile
 - Note that the output dll is hard coded to output at "C:\GOG Games\Abes Exoddus\AliveDll.dll"
 - Note that you need to either obtain a modified copy of Exoddus.exe or modify Exoddus.exe yourself to add AliveDll.dll to the imports list